How To Earn a Free Flight In Under 15 Minutes

 Both cards allow you to easily redeem points via Chase Ultimate Rewards for flights and hotels, among many other things

-If you are going to roll with one or two cards, these are your jam.
-Avoid the annual fee by cancelling before the end of the first year, if you wish.
+If you are going to roll with one or two cards, then check these out and see if they will work for you & your needs.
+Avoid the annual fee by canceling before the end of the first year, if you wish.

 Option #2: The Hotel Rewards Card with Miles Transfer Opportunities

-Runner up according to popular opinion, blogs and the like is the American Express Starwood Preferred Guest for the opportunity to book some higher level lodging and ability to easily convert and transfer points to a designated frequent flier account and earn even more miles in the process.
+Runner up according to popular opinion, blogs and the like is the Marriot Bonvoy Boundless Visa Signature for the opportunity to book some higher level lodging and ability to easily convert and transfer points to a designated frequent flier account and earn even more miles in the process.

 The Fine Print

-Note: The Chase Ink Bold is a business card.
+Note: The Chase Ink Preferred is a business card.
 If you don’t have a formal business you can apply as a sole proprietor which is essentially just claiming that you are a business.
-It may require calling the credit card company and explaining them what you do.
-There is always the I’m a ‘consultant’ option.
-For example, waitstaff could say they are starting a restaurant consulting business.
+It may require calling the credit card company and explaining to them what you do.
+Having a small side hustle could qualify you for a small business card like owning a blog or selling on Etsy for example.

 Check out How to Start a Sole Proprietorship (note you don’t need to fill out any legal papers) Consult with a tax professional for more details.
 If you apply as a sole proprietor your Tax ID number is your social security number.